noahehall/theBookOfNoah/algorithms.md

     - for a `weighted graph`
       - edges have different lengths
         - minimum spanning tree is the spanning tree that guarantees a path with the least possible edge weight
-  - kind of tree that maintains a balanced structure through reorganization so that it can provide reduced access times
-  - the number of elements on the left size differs from the elements right side by at most one

 #### unbalanced trees
   - places new data items wherever necessary inn the tree without regard to balance